DarrMirr/spring-boot-jsp-fat-jar/readme.md

 Further,  open new project in your favorite IDE.

 I use embedded Tomcat as Java Servlet Container which ships with spring boot starter web.
-Tomcat require some dependency to render jsp view.
-Add this dependency to pom.xml:
+Tomcat require some dependencies to render jsp view.
+Add this dependencies to pom.xml:

    		<!-- JSP support in Tomcat-->
 		<dependency>